Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 When it is not possible to randomize assignment of a prediction system to human decision-makers, a common evaluation strategy when decisions have known effects is to analyze observed human decisions that were informed by a predictive model to infer whether the human is appropriately relying on the model.
 But how does one define \textit{``appropriate" model reliance}?
 A recent survey on approaches to measuring reliance \citep{passi2022overreliance} describes methods based on counting acceptance of AI recommendations (out of all recommendations) or switches to match AI recommendations (switch fraction) or derived metrics (weight of advice) \citep{buccinca2021trust,lu2021human,kim2023algorithms,logg2019algorithm}.
 But metrics that measure ``incorrect switches" based on ex-post realizations of probabilistic outcomes can be misleading, because they do not account for the limited information available to the decision-maker at decision time.
 A decision-maker may go with their own judgment because the ex-ante probability that they are correct is higher than the probability that the model is correct, but still appear to make the ex-post wrong decision because the outcome is not deterministic.
 Hence, any definition of appropriate reliance must account for the limited information available to the decision-maker at the time of the decision.

 Such a definition can be derived within a decision-theoretic framework similar to that discussed above, as the rate at which an idealized decision-maker with access to the human's independent predictions and those of a predictive model relies on the model.
 Consider a rational Bayesian agent who sees the independent human judgment and the model prediction as part of the ``signal'' available at the time of the decision (in addition to features $X$, model explanations, and other provided information), and must choose which to go with as the final decision.
-This agent knows the prior probability that the model is correct over the distribution of interest, and has oracle access to the joint distribution over signals and states.
-For any decision instance they encounter, they use their knowledge of the joint distribution to update their beliefs to Bayesian posterior beliefs, and choose the score-maximizing action under the utility function associated with the decision problem \citep{guo2024decision}.
+The ideal agent knows the prior probability of model correctness and the joint distribution over signals and states: they can then conduct Bayesian posterior updating and take belief-optimal actions \citep{guo2024decision}.
 The performance of this agent benchmarks the maximum attainable performance of a human deciding between their own and the model’s prediction. \citep{mclaughlin2022algorithmic} study a rational decision-making perspective with preferences, while \citep{mclaughlin2024designing} leverages the potential outcomes framework.

 The expected performance of the maximally-informed, Bayesian rational agent provides a means of estimating the potential for a human and predictive model pair to attain ``complementary performance,'' where the performance of the AI-assisted human exceeds that of either agent in isolation.
 The maximum attainable performance of the rational agent with access to human and model predictions can be compared to the best attainable performance of the rational agent constrained to making the best (fixed) choice between the two given only the prior \cite{guo2024decision}, capturing the expected ``boost'' in decision quality from having access to both agents' decisions.
 To do so requires independent human and AI decisions for a set of representative instances.